Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

 \section{Policy Choice: Renewable Capacity}

 Policy and industry discussions increasingly call for powering frontier AI with carbon-free electricity, often presuming that renewable expansion will naturally follow AI's rising load \citep{reuters2025}.
-Whether this delivers decarbonization depends on strategic responses.
+However, whether this is true and whether it delivers decarbonization depend on strategic responses.
 In our framework, renewable capacity $y$ affects welfare through two margins: it raises the renewable share $\beta(x,y)$ at a given capability level, and it shifts equilibrium capability through the developer's best response $x^*(y)$ (characterized in \cref{sec:developer-decision}).
-Renewable investment is therefore not only a substitute for fossil electricity; it can also lower the effective marginal cost of capability and induce additional compute.
+These two margins correspond to a \emph{composition} effect and a \emph{scale} effect: holding $x$ fixed, higher $y$ displaces fossil generation, but higher $y$ can also increase total energy demand by raising $x^*(y)$.
 The policymaker chooses $y$ anticipating $x^*(y)$, and the relevant outcome is the induced equilibrium pair $(x^*(y^*),y^*)$ and its implied emissions and damages.

-These two margins correspond to a \emph{composition} effect and a \emph{scale} effect.
-Holding $x$ fixed, higher $y$ displaces fossil generation by increasing $\beta(x,y)$.
-But higher $y$ can also increase total energy demand by raising $x^*(y)$ and hence $k x^{1+\alpha}$.
-Whether clean investment reduces emissions or instead accelerates them depends on which effect dominates in equilibrium---and, ultimately, on the prevailing AI scaling regime.
+Accordingly, whether clean investment reduces emissions or instead accelerates them depends on which effect dominates in equilibrium and, ultimately, on the prevailing AI scaling regime.
+We analyze these effect in this section.